-New Yorker’s couldn’t resist the temptation to read our wobbling pink and yellow welcome signs.
-“Welcome to America!”– they said.
-They smiled now realizing that those little kids on the flight were the ones that were being welcomed.
+New Yorker’s couldn’t resist the temptation to read our wobbling pink and yellow welcome signs, “Welcome to America!” they said.
+They smiled now realizing that those little kids, who may have kicked their seats on the very long flight, were the ones that we welcomed.
 I felt the butterflies spinning inside my stomach.

 “You better hurry, I don’t know how long I can do this,” I said.